 Pie Town earned its name thanks to a 1920s bakery that specialized in dried-apple pies, and the town on U.S. 60 west of Socorro has carried on the tradition since.
-With its famous pie stop, Pie-o-neer Café, up for sale, the best place in town to stop for a slice is the Gatherin’ Place.
-The restaurant’s barbecue pork sandwich is as renowned as its house-made custard and fruit pies.
-If you’re too stuffed from lunch, order the whole pie to take home.
+Its famous pie stop, Pie-o-neer Pies, has finally reopened, making it once again the best place in town to stop for a slice.
+Enjoy a taste at the pie bar, or order whole pies to take home.

 5. Blue House Bakery & Café, Carlsbad